openhab/openhab-addons/bundles/org.openhab.binding.touchwand/README.md

 ## Discovery

-After adding TouchWand Hub the auto discovery will add all switches dimmers and shutters to the inbox.
+After adding TouchWand Hub the auto discovery will add all switches dimmers alarm sensors and shutters to the inbox.

 ## Bridge Configuration